 What is Scoliosis?

-But frequently the cause of scoliosis is unknown in the medical world.
-Based on the number of people who have worked with a scoliosis chiropractor, around 67 percent have mild cases of scoliosis, while about 10 percent have moderate to severe conditions of this disease.
+But frequently, its cause remains unknown in the medical world.
+Based on the number of people who have worked with a scoliosis chiropractor, around 67 percent have mild cases, while about 10 percent have moderate to severe conditions of this disease.